 Almost everyone uses a camera these days but few set out to learn the skills and creative techniques that will make their photographs look professional.
-With a range of courses from entry level to more advanced, you’ll learn the tricks of the trade from a professional photographer and artist with decades of photography success.
+Learn the tricks of the trade from professional photographers and artists with decades of photography success.

 Take your creative spirit to the next level and indulge in the passion that you love.
-Open Colleges offers inspiring and contemporary courses and a flexible learning environment to give you the very best in innovative courses that are relevant to the digital world.
+Open Colleges will soon offer inspiring courses and a flexible learning environment to give you the very best in innovative courses that are relevant to the digital world.

-Our courses are designed by industry professionals using unique techniques and training modules to cover everything from composition to marketing – depending on what you choose to focus on.
+Courses will be designed by industry professionals using unique techniques and training modules to cover all aspects of Photography – depending on what you choose to focus on.

 The creative sector – which encompasses advertising and marketing, architecture, design and visual arts (including photography), music and performing arts, software and digital content – is one of the fastest-growing segments of the national economy.
-ABS - newly analysed data from the 2011 census.
-The number of Australians in "creative" employment has grown from 463,500 people in 2006 (5.1 per cent of the workforce) to 531,000 people in 2011 (5.3 per cent).
+ABS - newly analysed data from the 2016 census.

 In two sentences, tell us what a bit about your job as a Photographer.

 I'm using my gift of photography through the lens to tell my clients’ stories and to change the world – one image at a time!
 I work by using my passion to try to capture the true potential of all my clients to help them build their online personal branding presence, which I feel is essential.